 - A sequence of four courses in a thematic cluster.
 At least one course in the thematic cluster must be at the 300 level, and no courses at the 100 level can be counted toward the cluster.
 This sequence, developed in consultation with the student’s adviser, provides a concentration within the interdisciplinary realm of urban studies beyond the content of the core courses.

-- Four other courses in urban studies including either the Capstone Project or Thesis
+- Four other courses in urban studies (which may include a Thesis)

 Capstone Senior Project/Thesis:

-Students must complete an integrating exercise that synthesizes earlier urban studies work in the major through URST 401, unless they choose to get honors in the major which will require them to complete a one-semester thesis through URST 497, or a two-semester thesis through URST 498 (fall) and URST 499 (spring).
+Students must complete an integrating exercise through URST 401 that synthesizes earlier urban studies work in the major, unless they choose to get honors in the major which will require them to complete a one-semester thesis through URST 497, or a two-semester thesis through URST 498 (fall) and URST 499 (spring).

 Community Learning: What is community learning?
 At Trinity, we define it as a type of experiential learning, an academic course in which the faculty member works in partnership with a person or group from the local community to involve students in an experience they could not get in the classroom alone.
 Our community learning program involves almost all of our academic departments, more than 80 community organizations, and about half of our students.

 The Jeffrey E. Kelter ’76 Urban Studies Endowment Fund at the Center for Urban and Global Studies (CUGS) supports student investigations of a broad range of key urban issues confronting humankind in the 21st century.
 Of special interest are projects related to real estate and urban planning.